PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-In-love-with-the-github-api.markdown

 I have not seen anyone auto deploy to App Engine via Github yet so I hope this serves as an example.

+## Deploying to App Engine from Github

+If you have ever used AppEngine you will know that deploying a new build is often a manual process.
+It is a pain.
+Most developers don't know that you can automate it using the command line tool.

+If you can push live automatically, then all you really need to do is push the changes as they happen.
+The question is how do you get notifed about changes to a repository as it happens?
+Polling?
+No.

+Github use [Webhooks](https://github.com/blog/1778-webhooks-level-up).
+They are _**Amazeballs**_.
+WebHooks let you register a url that Github will call whenever there is a change to the repository.
+When you get this call you can automate some process on your system.
+It is that simple.
+It is very **very** powerful.

+We then used a [custom version](https://github.com/PaulKinlan/Github-Auto-Deploy) of [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) to manage two versions of site (staging and live.)

+Github-Auto-Deploy is a rather amazing micro-server, it simply listens to GitHub Webhooks, pulls in the changes to the repository and runs a command.
+In our case the comand is as follows:

+    versionStr=${1:-master}

+    ./combine_css_files.sh
+    ./compress_js_css.sh

+    appcfg.py --oauth2 --version=$versionStr update ../

+See the first line above?
+That lets us choose which appengine version we will deploy to, it is based off the name of the branch.

+With all these chages we took getting a change live from about 8 minutes to 10 seconds. (excluding deploy time to appenige - about 30 seconds) and we saved our team a lot of frustration.
+An added benefit, alhtough I can't prove it, is that since the increases in deployment and testing efficency we have seen a massive increase in external developer conrtibutions.

+With HTML5 Rocks I have only touched the surface of the API, but I encourage every developer who uses Github to check out the API and think about how you can integrate it in to your workflow to improve your efficency.